Jonathan Harden

-Jonathan Harden (born 1979) is an Irish actor and director from Belfast.
+Jonathan Harden is an Irish actor and director from Belfast.

 Early life

-Harden was born in Belfast in 1979, the son of an Irish father and an American mother.
+Jonathan Harden was born in Belfast, Northern Ireland.

 Career

 Harden's most notable credits include the roles of Martin Baxter in Australian miniseries Mix Tape, David 'Jonty' Johnston in BBC cop drama Blue Lights, Sean Rawlins in the crime drama series Unforgotten, Gregory in the final season of the comedy series Peep Show, Brendan Murphy in Jimmy McGovern's 2021 prison drama Time, and a Resistance Monitor in Star Wars: The Last Jedi.

 Harden's stage credits include Henry Joy McCracken in Stewart Parker's Northern Star at the Finborough Theatre and Children of the Sun at the Royal National Theatre under the direction of the late Howard Davies.
 Of his performance in Northern Star, the Time Out review wrote, "Jonathan Harden reveals himself as an extraordinary talent whose performance leaves an afterglow like a good whiskey."

 Harden provided the narration for 2015 BAFTA-winning short film Boogaloo and Graham.
 He has also provided voices for several video games, most notably as Xenophilius Lovegood in Harry Potter and the Deathly Hallows: Part I. In 2014, he played Axl in the Ridley Scott-produced Halo film Halo: Nightfall.

 In 2015, Harden launched In Anything at the Minute?
 The Honest Actors' Podcast, a project centred on interviews with other jobbing actors and available on iTunes.
 In 2017, he produced and directed his first film project, Guard, a female-led boxing film set in Belfast.
 It had its debut at the Galway Film Fleadh in July 2017, and soon after had its North American premiere at the Rhode Island International Film Festival.
 In 2018, it was followed by Troubles, on the subject of male mental health, which again debuted at the Galway Film Fleadh.

 Following his venture into film directing, Harden made his London stage directing debut in 2020, with Joe Crilly's On McQuillan's Hill at the Finborough Theatre.
 The production sold out and received critical acclaim, including five stars from the Morning Star and four stars from The Stage.
 Originally produced in 2000 at the Lyric Theatre, Belfast, the Finborough production was an English premiere and marked the 20th anniversary of the play's Belfast debut.

 In 2021, Harden appeared in Jimmy McGovern's prison drama Time as lifer, Brendan Murphy.
 The role earned him praise from many, with Esquire calling this performance, "a highly-charged, emotive turn, and the Sunday Life noting it as "superb".